 Dog behaviour is always a primary consideration in making a choice in a canine member of your family.
 First and foremost, it’s a dog so it will act like a dog generally does.
 But then we ask: “How does this breed behave?”
 Is it high energy or more laid back?
-Is it aggressive or more passive?
+Is it high-ranked or more passive?
 Is it a hunter?
 Is it a retriever?
 Is it a guardian?
-Is it an attack dog?
 What kind of dog behaviour can you expect?
 What kind of behaviour do you want?

 What dog activities can you expect from any particular breed?
-Does this dog like to swim, hunt, track, rescue, retrieve, guard, pull, or just lie around and look good?
+Does this dog like to swim, hunt, track, rescue, retrieve, guard, or pull.
+All dogs need exercise which depends on their level of energy.
 Different breeds engage in different dog activities.
 Which of those activities match your lifestyle or your limitations?

 Like all breeds, the Great Pyrenees displays dog behaviour that is specific to the breed.
 So what is it?

 let’s understand that a Great Pyr is a Livestock Guardian Dog,

 particularly for sheep, although not exclusively.
 Now, unless you have a

 flock of sheep or other four-legged critters that your Pyr can guard